5 indoor plants that are natural purifiers

 Extremely effective at removing chemical vapours in the air, this flowering plant can filter out trichloroethylene and benzene – making it perfect for a well-lit laundry or bedroom.
 What’s more – the Gerbera Daisy has long-lasting flowers that will bloom throughout winter!

 From changing your lifestyle to taking action for the environment – there’s so much you can do to make a difference.
-Sign up to our email list today to get updates on our work and what you can do!
+If you would like to get involved, you can join our Australia network of volunteers.

 UPDATE: It’s also very important to note that some plants are incredibly toxic for housepets – including the English Ivy and Peace Lily mentioned above.
 The ASPCA has a very helpful list of plants that are toxic for cats, dogs and horses to help you make the best decision for your home or office.